 <line space>

-However, the application of this definition is complicated by the fact that it can be difficult to determine whether we really have the “same” form, as well as whether we are faced with “different” meanings.
-The problem is that “same” and “different” belong to two ends of a scale, and there is often no definitive dividing line between the two.
+However, the application of this definition is complicated by the fact that it can be difficult to determine whether we really have the ‘same’ form, as well as whether we are faced with ‘different’ meanings.
+The problem is that ‘same’ and ‘different’ belong to two ends of a scale, and there is often no definitive dividing line between the two.
 Homonymy is usually recruited as a foil to provide helpful contrast in defining polysemy, and with good reason.
 In the case of homonymy, we observe an accidental convergence of form and a likewise random juxtaposition of meanings.
-If we use homonymy as our point of departure, we find a continuum that gradually moves in the direction of polysemy, where the form is certainly the same and the meanings are related to each other.
+If we use homonymy as our point of departure, we find a continuum that gradually moves in the direction of polysemy, where the form is certainly the same and the meanings are related to one another.
 On the polysemy part of the continuum we encounter contextual variation, where the various meanings of a linguistic form are variously influenced by their context.

-We will take a brief tour of the homonymy – polysemy – contextual variation spectrum, noting both the extremes where we find unambiguous examples, as well as intermediate examples that don’t conform to tidy distinctions.
-This exercise will help us to hone our definition of polysemy.
-We will start with examples of lexical polysemy, which functions in a way similar to the polysemy of affixes (Lehrer 2003: 218, 229), in order to get our bearings and prepare for the analyses in Sections 4 and 5.
-First we will contrast polysemy with homonymy, and then we will contrast polysemy with contextual variation.
+We will take a brief tour of the homonymy – polysemy contextual variation spectrum, noting both the extremes where we find unambiguous examples and intermediate examples that don’t conform to tidy distinctions.
+This exercise will help me to hone my definition of polysemy.
+I will start with examples of lexical polysemy, which functions in a way similar to the polysemy of affixes (Lehrer 2003, 218, 229), in order to get my bearings and prepare for the analyses in Sections 4 and 5.
+First I will contrast polysemy with homonymy, and then I will contrast polysemy with contextual variation.

 Clear examples of homonymy most often result from diachronic sound changes that cause two words (or morphemes) that were once distinct to fall together.
 In Russian, for example, the word leč-u has two interpretations: [fly-prs.1.sg] ‘I fly’, where the č is the result of the jotation of a t; and [heal-prs.1.sg] ‘I heal’, where the č is the result of the palatalization of a k.
-Similarly, English lie has two interpretations: ‘rest horizontally’ from Proto-Indo-European *legh-; and ‘speak falsely’ from Proto-Germanic *leuganan.
-Alternatively, homonymy can arise due to borrowing, as in the case of Russian bor ‘pine forest’ and the loanword bor ‘boron’.
+Similarly, English lie has two interpretations: ‘rest horizontally’, from Proto-Indo-European *legh-; and ‘speak falsely’, from Proto-Germanic *leuganan.
+Alternatively, homonymy can arise as a result of borrowing, as in the case of Russian bor ‘pine forest’ and of the loanword bor ‘boron’.
 The phonological identity that we find in these examples results from historical accidents, and one can argue that the forms are not the same because they belong to different lexemes.
 The meanings are similarly unrelated.
 These are not examples of polysemy.